orionlee/PH_TESS_I_LightCurveViewer/eb_with_diff_sb_period/Results.md

 #### TIC 36883123

 `has_etv = Y?`.
 Anti-correlated timings: The trend of primary is opposite of the one of secondary.
+No clear long-term non-linear trend (a small possibility of a ~14 d period).
 Only 2 sectors of data.

 Other targets with anti-correlated timings, but have no clear long-term non-linear trend (possibly due to lack of data) TIC 57297550 , TIC 440051305, TIC 11546041